Flow builder

 Canvas and graph

-Use the canvas to arrange screen nodes, decision nodes, and external surface nodes.
-Connect edges for linear paths, branches, and Fallback routes (required for paywalls).
+Use the canvas to arrange screen nodes, decision nodes, Integration Nodes, and External Surface Nodes.
+Connect edges for linear paths, branches, and Fallback routes (required for every integration and external surface).

 Select a node to open its settings in the side drawer.
 Use the add menu on the canvas to insert new screens, decisions, or integration steps.